 Dissertation is embedded in the coursework.
 For example, PLP 820, Current Issues in Leadership, taken early in the program, leads to the choice of a dissertation topic and the writing of Chapter One–Identification of the Problem.
-Subsequent courses lead to Chapter Two, the Literature Review; Chapter Three, Methodology; Chapter four, Analysis of Findings; Chapter five, Summary and Recommendations.
+Subsequent courses lead to Chapter Two, the Literature Review; Chapter Three, Methodology; Chapter Four, Analysis of Findings; Chapter Five, Summary and Recommendations.
 The final semester Capstone Course provides an opportunity to review, edit, and defend the completed dissertation.

-Accomplish in 3 years or less:
+Finish in 3 years

-• Designed for working professionals
+• Designed for working professionals in every field.

 Download our eGuide to learn more about the Doctorate in Professional Leadership.